rumble-up/wifi-fingerprint-v0/README.md

 ## Dataset challenges
 The Training dataset and the Validation dataset were recorded with two different methods.

-__Training - users stand in specific locations__
+__Training - users stand in specific locations__ <br>
 933 unique and specific locations were marked on the floor within the 3 buildings and volunteers were asked to stand on these locations and use an app installed on their phone to record WAP signal strength.

-__Validation - users stand in random locations throughout buildings__
+__Validation - users stand in random locations throughout buildings__ <br>
 Data was recorded 4 months after the Training dataset.
 Volunteers chose their own location, then used a different app to record the WAP signals.
 The app guessed their location, then the users corrected the app if the guess was incorrect.

-__Testing - unknown collection method__
+__Testing - unknown collection method__ <br>
-A final dataset was collected to use in the ____ competition in [year]. [number] of international teams competed to locate positions using WAP signals with the lowest margin of error
+A final dataset was collected to use in the 2015 EvAAL-ETRI Competition.
+International teams had 6 weeks to develop models and then competed to locate positions using WAP signals with the lowest margin of error.
+They were provided a test set of new WAP signals, but the target variables, the building, floor, latitude, and longitude were hidden from them.

-## WAP Data Challenges
-* It appears some of the WAPs moved their physical location in the 4 months between the Training and Validation stages, which drastically changes the signal received.
-* [num] WAPs disappeared and [num] appeared